uea-teaching/web-based-programming/lectures/canvas.md

 ::::
 :::

-# Events
+# Events {data-auto-animate="true"}

-Formally, an event is a message that is sent from the browser to a JavaScript function.
+Formally, an event is a message sent from the browser to a JavaScript function, for example:

-Examples of events are: mouse clicks, key presses, and window resizes.
+- mouse clicks
+- key presses
+- window resizes

-## Events
+## Events {data-auto-animate="true"}

 Informally, we can describe events in our animation that require some sort of response, such as collision detection in a game.